Table of contents:

 Bonus for sewing machine presser foot

-Beyond the basic models, there are very practical and economical presser foot kits to expand your equipment.
+Beyond basic models, there are very practical and economical presser foot kits to expand your equipment.

 - Compare models according to your machine.

-A standard foot is sufficient for simple seams on cotton or lightweight fabric.
+A standard foot is enough for simple seams on cotton or light fabric.

 No, you need to check the height (low/high) and the type of attachment (clip or screw).

-How do I know if my presser foot is universal?
+How to know if my presser foot is universal?

-It usually has a standard clip attachment, compatible with several brands.
+It generally has a standard clip attachment, compatible with several brands.

 Which foot for thick fabric like denim or fleece?

-A special thick fabric or dual feed foot is recommended.
+A special foot for thick fabric or dual feed is recommended.

 Yes, they often contain 5 to 20 feet, compatible with consumer machines.